yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 ||20F000-20F007 ||Checksum made with TICHKSUM (8 bytes=16 hex chars) ||

-Instead of the above, we are flashing OpenWRT to the router, it does not have a header or checksum and has no space wasted by having fixed/padded partition lengths:
+The new OpenWRT firmware is organised like this:
 ||||<style="text-align: center;">'''OpenWRT firmware mapping''' ||
 ||0 - x ||Kernel ||
 ||x - eof ||SquashFS ||

+As you can see, the OpenWRT firmware does not have a header or checksum and has no space wasted by having fixed/padded partition lengths.

-For OpenWRT to boot we must change our settings in the routers configuration (mtd3 config variables) to the correct values.
+For OpenWRT to boot we must find out where the kernel and filesystem boundaries are and save these into the routers configuration.

-Just grab ghex2 (linux) or xvi (windows), open up the firmware and search for the hsq or hsqs this is the start of the squashfs. (i.e. sqsh for big endian or hsqs for little endian)
+Just grab a hex editor such as ghex2 (linux) or xvi (windows), open up the firmware and search for the hsq or hsqs this represents the start of the squashFS. (i.e. sqsh for big endian or hsqs for little endian processors)

 In my case this position was 0x000750E0

-so my memory should be mapped like this:
+So for the modem to boot up into OpenWRT I need to change my mtd0,1 and 4 boundaries:
 ||||||||<style="text-align: center;">'''Custom memory map for OpenWRT''' ||
 ||Name ||Start ||End ||Description ||
 ||mtd0 ||0x900850E0 ||0x903f0000 ||Filesystem ||